PEP-Talks Training for CANSA Staff on Pain in Children

 One of these workshops was presented to CANSA staff and volunteers and focused on the prevention and management of pain experienced by children diagnosed with cancer.

-Two 2.5-hour webinars were conducted exclusively with CANSA staff on the 2 & 9 March 2020.
+Two 2.5-hour webinars were conducted exclusively with CANSA staff.

 Presenter: Dr Annemarie Oberholzer